The Intrepid Traveler — Preface

 The first and second editions of this book were not necessarily written for the jet setter.
 I started out with the backpacker in mind, like myself many years ago.
 I have since learned that the jet setter, the business traveler, or a UN Advisor “on mission” can all be experiential travelers, intrepid travelers; responsible adventurers with an appetite to partake of the banquet of life, traveling to explore and experience what is beyond the horizons—the horizons “out there” and those that lie within us.

 Indeed, during the twenty-two years I spent working with the United Nations between the second edition of the book and this one, I was able to explore an additional 50 countries in a way that would have been much more difficult had I been an independent traveler on a shoestring budget.
-From remote rural areas of Mozambique and isolate villages of Cambodia to the deserts of the Sahara and the mountains of Nepal, I was tasked with connecting with, interviewing, and photographing villagers and local authorities throughout the Least Developed Countries (LDCs).
+From remote rural areas of Mozambique and isolated villages of Cambodia to the deserts of the Sahara and the mountains of Nepal, I was tasked with connecting with, interviewing, and photographing villagers and local authorities throughout the Least Developed Countries (LDCs).
 LDCs are a group of 47 developing countries that, according to the United Nations, exhibit the lowest indicators of socioeconomic development, with the lowest Human Development Index ratings of all countries in the world.
 Some of the images and insights in this edition are from those experiences.

-Whether your budget is one hundred dollars per month or $1,000 per day, the two things I believe you must bring with you as an Intrepid Traveler are an open mind and curiosity.
+Whether your budget is $100 per month or $1,000 per day, the two things I believe you must bring with you as an Intrepid Traveler are an open mind and curiosity.
 You can be eighteen or eighty years old and travel with a backpack, a duffel bag, or a suitcase.
 You can wear jeans or a suit.
 The externalities are secondary.
 A wise monk in a monastery in Thailand once told me that it is the motivation behind the action that determines the quality of the experience.
 It is precisely your motivation to travel that will be the greatest determining factor behind both the quality of your experience and whether it builds you up or breaks you down.

 It is my vision that through increased travel and a greater understanding of the world in which we live, that the world will become a better place one traveler at a time.
 Global peace and global stability can only come through global understanding.
 Understanding comes through connecting and interacting.
 Connecting and interacting is what you do when you travel.